MykalMachon/mykal.codes/src/posts/improving-anchor-links.md

   import { Code } from 'astro/components';
 ---

 This post outlines a few tricks that I've been re-discovering over and over again.
-In the sake of saving time, I thought I would do a quick writeup documenting them so I know where to look next time I need them.
+To save time, I thought I would do a quick write-up documenting them so I know where to look next time I need them.

 ## What is an anchor link?